History of Tyre, Lebanon: Musa Sadr era (1959–1978)

 In 1959, Sadr moved to Tyre and at first encountered not only suspicion, but also opposition.
 Yet, within just a few years he managed to create a broad following.
-As "one of his first significant acts" he established a vocational training center in neighbouring Burj El Shimali that became "an important symbol of his leadership" as well as other charity organisations.
+As "one of his first significant acts" he established a vocational training center in neighbouring Burj El Shimali that became an important symbol of his leadership as well as other charity organisations.
 His base became the Abdel Hussein Mosque at the entry of the old town.
 On the national level, Sadr closely cooperated with the regime of General Fuad Chehab, who succeeded Chamoun in late 1958 as President of the Republic.

 In 1960, the feudal lord Kazem al-Khalil lost his seat as deputy in parliament in the national election despite his alliance with wealthy expatriates in West Africa, allegedly also due to intrigues of the Lebanese Deuxième Bureau intelligence agency.
-In contrast, one of Sharafeddin's sons - Jafar Sharafeddin - was elected in 1960 as a Ba'athist.
-In parliament, to which he was re-elected in 1964, he made the following plea, which arguably summarises the precarious socio-economic situation in the mid-20th century most precisely:
+In contrast, one of Sharafeddin's sons – Jafar Sharafeddin – was elected in 1960 as a Ba'athist.
+In parliament, to which he was re-elected in 1964, he made the following plea, which arguably summarises the precarious socio-economic situation in the mid-20th century most precisely.

-The district of Tyre has sixty villages, to which God Almighty has given all kinds of beauty.
-But the rulers of Tyre have deprived Tyre and the surroundings of their rights.
-Of these sixty villages, only a dozen or so have anything that could be called a school or a paved road.
-Forty villages are without a school.
-These sixty villages go thirsty in this age of science and the machine, while a river [the Litani] passes them by on the way to the sea.
-All sixty villages lack electricity.
-Electricity is the fortune of more privileged districts. ..
-These sixty villages are deserted, inhabited by old men and women; the young ones have departed to toil in the heat of Africa.
-Thousands more have come to Beirut, to toil among others of their kind.
-Tyre itself, the heart of the district, has suffered what no city can suffer.
-It has become a deformed, ruined place.
-Everything in it falls short of what a civilised place should be.
-The government should restore to Tyre its splendor.

 By the 1960s, Tyre had a population of some 15,000 inhabitants.
 In the course of the decade it increasingly became subject to a rural-to-urban movement that has been ongoing ever since.
 In addition, the arrival of Palestinian refugees continued: In 1963, the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) set up a "new camp" in Rashidieh to accommodate refugees from Deir al-Qassi, Alma, Suhmata, Nahaf, Fara and other villages in Palestine.